bThink-BGU/BPjs/docs/source/embed-bpjs.rst

 Code setup
 ~~~~~~~~~~

-* Add BPjs to your classpath.
+Add BPjs to your classpath.

   See :doc:`install-bpjs`.

-* Decide which ``BProgram`` subclass you need. `BProgram`_ is an abstract class.
+Decide which ``BProgram`` subclass you need.

+  `BProgram`_ is an abstract class.
 Its concrete sub-classes differ on how they obtain their source code. `SingleResourceBProgram`_ reads the code from a resource included with the code (typlically, a .js file bundled in the project's .jars). `StringBProgram`_, on the other hand, takes a Java String as source.
 Of course, ``BProgram`` can be directly extended as needed.

-* Write the BPjs code.
-The code will interact with the runtime using th ``bp`` object.
+Write the BPjs code.

+  The code will interact with the runtime using the ``bp`` object.
 Additional Java classes can be made available to it by using Rhino's `import directives`_, or by adding Java objects to the program's scope (see below).

 At Runtime
 ~~~~~~~~~~

 * Instantiate the proper ``BProgram`` sub-class, and supply it with the source BPjs code.
+* If needed, set a new ``EventSelectionStrategy``.
+When no strategy is supplied, SimpleEventSelectionStrategy_ will by used.
+This strategy randomly selects an event from the set of events that are requested and not blocked.
 * If needed, add Java objects to the global b-program scope using `putInGlobalScope`_.
 * Instantiate a ``BProgramRunner`` object, and supply it with the ``BProgram`` instance.
-* If needed, set a new EventSelectionStrategy
-* Add listeners
+* Add listeners to the runner.
 * In the common case when the program needs to wait for external events (such as GUI interactions), set the ``isDaemon`` property of the ``BProgram`` to ``true``.
 * Call ``BProgramRunner::start()``.